SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 ```@example tut1
 using JumpProcesses, Plots
 ```
-To specify our jump process we need to define two functions.
+To specify our jump process, we need to define two functions.
 One that given the current state of the system, `u`, the parameters, `p`, and the time, `t`, can determine the current transition rate (intensity)
 ```@example tut1